MikaVirkkunen/architecture-center/docs/anti-patterns/no-caching/index.md

 }
 ```

+You can find the complete sample [here][sample-app].

 This antipattern typically occurs because:

-- Adding caching makes the code more complicated.
-Directly reading and writing to a data store is the simplest implementation.
+- Directly reading and writing to a data store is the simplest implementation.
+Caching makes the code more complicated.
 - There is concern about the overhead of maintaining the accuracy and freshness of cached data.
-- An application was migrated from an on-premises system, where network latency was not an issue, the system ran on expensive high-performance hardware, and
-so caching wasn't considered in the original design.
+- An application was migrated from an on-premises system, where network latency was not an issue, and the system ran on expensive high-performance hardware, so caching wasn't considered in the original design.
 - Developers aren't aware that caching is a possibility in a given scenario.
 For example, developers may not think of using ETags when implementing a web API.
 - The benefits and drawbacks of using a cache are not clearly understood.